itk-dev-rpa/OpenPostbud/README.md

 ## Introduction

-OpenPostbud is a web application that makes it possible to do mail merge and mass shipment of mail using Kombit's Serviceplatformen.
+OpenPostbud is a web application that makes it possible to do mail merge and mass shipment of Digital Post and Fjernpost using Kombit's Serviceplatformen.

 A shipment can be sent in one of three ways, chosen by the user when the shipment is created: